DWI Pre-trial Diversion

 What do I have to do during the year?

-That seems like a long time.
-And hard.
+That seems like a great deal.

 Is there another easier way?